oneananda/AWS_Operations/Learning/001 Amazon EC2/002 Amazon EC2 Instance Types/README.md

 ## Nitro-based - EC2 Instance Type and Server Purposes

-- Enables higher IOPS provisioning for EBS volumes, offering up to 64,000 IOPS per volume, compared to 32,000 on other instances.
+- Enables `higher IOPS provisioning for EBS volumes`, offering up to 64,000 IOPS per volume, compared to 32,000 on other instances.

 | **Use Case**                          | **Description**                                                                                      |
 |---------------------------------------|------------------------------------------------------------------------------------------------------|